omines/oauth2-gitlab/README.md

 This package provides GitLab OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+GitLab 8.17 or later is required as the V4 API is being used.
+If compatibility with older versions of GitLab is required use version 2 of this library.

 ## Installation

 To install, use composer: